bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab1/README.md

 azure-csr(config)#
 ```

-Paste in below configuration, one block at a time:
+Paste in below configuration, one block at a time in config mode i.e `azure-csr(config)#`

 Setup NAT for interfaces for CSR.
 Note: `gi1 is short for GigabitEthernet1 (10.0.0.4/24). gi2 is GigabitEthernet2 (10.0.1.4/24)`